 Panning can also be done handheld, using a shutter speed at or above 1/60.

-Panning is a technique that requires patience and practice.
-Estimating the speed of the motion to keep the subject sharp isn’t easy.
+Panning is a technique that requires patience, practice, and sense of speed.
+Estimating the speed of the motion and the direction of relative motion to keep the subject sharp isn’t easy.
 But the effect is often well worth the extra effort.

 Try panning when you have plenty of chances to get the shot right, like during a race with multiple laps.
 Use the repetition to try the shot several times, adjusting the shutter speed up or down to create more or less blur.